benory/1520s-project-website/documentation/index.markdown

 ### Note values and Mensurstriche {#notes}

 <div id="paragraph">All scores appear in unreduced note values.
-This means that a breve is equal to a double whole note; a minim, a half note.<br><br><i>Mensurstriche</i>, a scholarly practice that allows note values to cross over a modern bar line without using a tie, is avoided.
+This means that a breve is equal to a double whole note; a minim as a half note, etc.<br><br><i>Mensurstriche</i>, a scholarly practice that allows note values to cross over a modern bar line without using a tie, is avoided.
 Programs such as Finale and Sibelius cannot properly render <i>Mensurstriche</i>, and so any workarounds used in these programs by scholars are lost when exporting to MusicXML.</div>

 <br>